RobSpectre/Trump-Filter/README.md

 I am speaking, of course, about content with Derek Jeter.

 The Jeter Filter is a Chrome extension that removes Derek Jeter from the Internet, thus ending this long national nightmare.
 With this extension, you can enjoy a safe browsing experience with active search and removal of Derek Jeter on the pages you visit.
-Users can adjust the Jeter Filter to the setting that fits their lifestyle, choosing between "Mild," "Aggressive," and the safest, most popular "Vindictive."
-Further, all sites found to contain Jeter are anonymously logged to FluidInfo, making it easier for developers on other platforms to add Jeter filtering to their experiences.
+You can adjust the Jeter Filter to the setting that fits your lifestyle, choosing between "Mild," "Aggressive," and the safest, most popular "Vindictive."
+Further, all sites found to contain Jeter while you are using the Jeter Filter are anonymously logged to FluidInfo, making it easier for developers on other platforms to add
+Jeter filtering to their experiences.

 This means the more you browse with the Jeter Filter, the easier it becomes for the world to filter more Jeter.